earth-mover/icechunk/design-docs/001-virtual-chunk-improvements.md

 }
 ```

-The `RepositoryConfig` object acts as a default, read during repository instantiation, and overrideable by users at runtime.
+The `RepositoryConfig` object acts as a default, read during repository instantiation, and overridable by users at runtime.
 Different fields of configuration may have different behaviors when overridden.

 A user can modify the `RepositoryConfig` for their current repo instance, but decide not to save the change to storage.
 This will be very common as users tweak the configuration during experimentation.